Medication Management at Family Psychological Services: FAQs

 First check your calendar and see if you are over your med check deadline. based on where you are in the interval protocol (30, 60 or 90 days).
 This is nearly always the case if the pharmacy says you are out of refills.
-You can also simply ask the pharmacist.
-Every time Kelsey rejects a refill request, she enters a note that explains why.
+You can also = ask the pharmacist.
+Every time we reject a refill request, the NP enters a note that explains why.
 That note is electronically transmitted to the pharmacy.
 If the pharmacist claims they don't know why the refill was denied, ask them to check that note.
-Immediately make an appointment by calling 785-371-1414 or come to the next walk in clinic.
-Much time is wasted by clients and our staff hunting down prescriptions that Kelsey has already sent but which, for reasons we cannot discern, do not appear at the pharmacy.
-Kelsey gets a receipt of each prescription sent if you need any proof to help your pharmacy avoid situations like this in the future.
+Immediately make an appointment by calling 785-371-1414.
+Much time is wasted by clients and our staff hunting down prescriptions that we've already sent but which, for reasons we cannot discern, do not appear at the pharmacy.
+Our NPs get a receipt of each prescription sent if you need any proof to help your pharmacy avoid situations like this in the future.
 Once you've made an appointment, our nurse administrtor wilil contact the NP and let him or her know to provide a "short" prescription, meaning just enough medication to get to the next appointment.
-If you do not attend the next appointment for any reason other than a health concern, Kelsey will not extend the script again and will refer you to your primary care doctor.
-NOTE: Never contact Kelsey or the FPS front office to request a refill.
+If you do not attend the next appointment for any reason other than a health concern, the NP will not extend the script again and will refer you to your primary care doctor.
+NOTE: Please don't contact the NP or the nurse administrator to request a refill.
 No refill requests made via email or voice mail will be honored and the entire process will bog down if you try to go this route.

 8) Do refills work differently if I'm prescribed a controlled substance like stimulant medication for ADHD?